Associated Student Body (ASB)

-The Bellevue School District adheres to WASBO (Washington Association of School Business Officials) and its published guidance to help promote best practices of school business management and educational resources.
+The Bellevue School District adheres to Washington Association of School Business Officials (WASBO) guidelines to help promote best practices of school business management and educational resources.

 BSD Fundraising FAQ

 A list of frequently asked questions (and answers) relating to fundraising, BSD policy and Washington State ASB regulations.

 - Accounts Payable, Agencies and Groups Interested in ASB

 - Board of Directors’ Actions, Booster Clubs, Budgeting

 - Cash Handling, Constitutions/Student Involvement, Consultant/Contractual Service Agreement

 - Fundraising – Charitable (Private Money)

 - Fundraising – General Fund